BadrChoubai/CS-Resources/README.md

 ## Local-First Online Communities

-- [Colorado Tech Community](https://coloradotech.community/) - A new space for the massive and amazing community of Rocky Mountain techies.
+- [Colorado Tech Community](https://coloradotech.community/) - A new space for the massive and amazing community of Rocky Mountain techies
 - [Denver Devs](https://www.denverdevs.org/) [deprecated] - A Slack channel dedicated to Denver's tech community.
-Focused on helping each other find jobs, solve problems, make friends, and much more.
+Focused on helping each other find jobs, solve problems, make friends, and much more

+## Database Programming

+- [SQL Bolt](https://sqlbolt.com/) - A series of interactive lessons and exercises designed to help you quickly learn SQL right in your browser

 ---